nain-F49FF806/rusty-pets/README.md

 distrobox enter fedoraX
 ```

-You can also assign custom home directory for your pets, to keep separate dotfiles.
+You can also assign custom home directory for your pets, to keep separate dotfiles for example.

 ```bash
 ## Create a rusty-pets distrobox with separate home